dayanand-g/word-frequency-counter/README.md

 Then I returned the resArr to import the top 20 elements in another component called Barchart.Js.

 # Step 4
+BarChart.js (component)
-In a component barchart.js the function DataFetch() will returns the top 20 words and it will stored in variable called resArr. <br>
+In a component Barchart.js the function DataFetch() will returns the top 20 words and it will stored in variable called resArr. <br>
 Then I have created a for loop to seperate word and word-count by unpacking a 2d array (resArr). <br>
 Then I stored a X-axis values inside the variable called xValues. <br>
 And I stored a Y-axis values inside the variable called yValues. <br>